-Open the Rules section of Mail's Settings window and create a new Previous Recipients rule.
-Change the condition that says Every Message to Sender is not in my Previous Recipients.
-Set the rule's action to Stop evaluating rules or set an action to move the messages to another mailbox.
-This will prevent the SpamSieve Mail extension from seeing the messages.
-(This will not prevent the Filter spam messages in other mailboxes feature from processing the messages if a server rule moved the messages out of the inbox before they got to your Mac.)
+Open the Rules section of Mail's Settings window and create a new rule called Previous Recipients.
+Change the condition that says Every Message to Sender is in my Previous Recipients.

+- If you set the rule's action to Stop evaluating rules, that will prevent the SpamSieve Mail extension from seeing the messages.
+However, SpamSieve could still process it via the Check inboxes for new messages not sent to Mail extension or Filter spam messages in other mailboxes features. - If you set the rule's action to Move Message and choose a destination mailbox that is not chosen in the Select Mailboxes to Filter... sheet, that will completely prevent SpamSieve from seeing the message.